Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 soy sauce, grated apple, seasoned rice wine vinegar, Gochujang Korean chili paste, light brown sugar, minced garlic, grated ginger, and sesame oil combined in a bowl

-STEP THREE: Pour the marinade into the bowl of the pork and onions.
+STEP THREE: Pour the marinade into the bowl of the pork slices and onions.
 Stir to fully coat all the pork with the marinade.

 marinade poured into the bowl of pork and onions